-Men and women often go through pregnancy loss in different ways because they have a different bond with the baby.
-A mother often connects with the baby as soon as she knows she’s pregnant.
-She spends a lot of time thinking about the baby and her physical changes.
-In the early stages, the father or partner may experience the pregnancy only through the mother’s eyes.
-Later they may feel more involved or more attached as the pregnancy develops.
+Parents often go through pregnancy loss in different ways because they have a different bond with the baby.
+A mother may connect with her baby as soon as she knows she's pregnant.
+She may spend a lot of time thinking about the baby and her physical changes.
+In the early stages, a father or partner may experience the pregnancy only through the mother's eyes.
+Some partners may feel more involved or more attached as the pregnancy develops.

 It can be hard to understand or relate to your partner at this time.
 This is normal.
-Try not to judge your partner’s reactions and understand that you may each be dealing with your grief in a different way.
-A partner’s grief may not be considered or recognized right away.
-One partner may cry and want to talk about the baby, their hopes and dreams.
+Try not to judge your partner's reactions and understand that you may each be dealing with your grief in a different way.
+One partner may not be considering or recognizing their grief right away.
+One partner may cry and want to talk about the baby, their hopes, and their dreams.
 The other partner may cope through distraction.
 They may return to work sooner, work longer hours, or busy themselves with sports or hobbies.

 When a couple experiences the loss of a baby, both parents are affected.
-Often, the person they have come to rely on most, their spouse, may not be able to respond or support them.
+Often, the person you have come to rely on most, your partner, may not be able to respond or support you.
 Each person tries to deal with their loss and grief in their own way.
-While each experiences the loss, the timing of grief and the expression of grief may be quite different.
+While each person experiences the loss, the timing of grief and the expression of grief may be quite different.